 Arad quit and cashed out his stock in 2006, continuing to serve as a producer on the Marvel movies he’d help set up, like Ghost Rider, while also starting his own production studio.
 Maisel replaced him as CEO, and Kevin Feige, a junior level executive, was promoted to President of Production.

 But it’s not as simple as “And then they made Iron Man and The Incredible Hulk, and all was well in the world.”
-Heck, it’s not even as simple as “They negotiated deals with a bank and a studio and made their movies, albeit with a change in leadership along the way.”
+Heck, it’s not even quite as simple as “They negotiated deals with a bank and a studio and made their movies.

 With Iron Man selected to be the first movie out of the gate, Maisel approached Universal about The Hulk.
 From THR: